eadf/esp_mqtt_lcd/esp8266_pcd8544_subtree/README.md

 The interface requires 5 available GPIO outputs so an ESP-01 will not work.

-This is how the code is hooked up:
+This is how the code is hooked up by default:

 PCD8544| ESP8266
 -------|------------------